Niksko/blog/README.md

 ## TODO

-- [ ] Do a pass for accessibility
 - [ ] Make the rendering of code blocks much prettier as well as responsive, it's pretty ugly right now
 - [ ] Allow images to zoom which clicked or tapped in a sort of lightbox thingo
-- [ ] Create a landing page that will serve as the new homepage of skouf.com
-- [ ] Figure out how I can redirect blog.skouf.com URLs to `skouf.com/blog/<original path>`

 ## Setup